-8.7 Proposed key activities for 2014/15
+8.8 Proposed key activities for 2015/16

-In addition to the traditional intervention methods the following key activities will shape the food service for the forthcoming year:
+In addition to the traditional intervention methods the following key activities are planned for the service during the forthcoming year:

-- Draft and consult on a revision of the Statement of Licensing Policy for the Licensing Act 2003 - Review how the service deals with new food businesses to gain compliance with food hygiene law at the first inspection - Launch a Best Bar None Scheme for licensed premises to improve the evening and night time economy - Conduct a review of the way the service deals with nuisance and anti-social behaviour issues - To complete the Low Emissions Strategy - Devise a multi agency strategy for dealing with issues such as ticket touts, ambush marking, illegal street trading and illegal advertisement to be implemented for the Rugby World Cup 2015. - Actively seek new Primary Authority Partnerships across the range of legislative areas within Environmental Health and Licensing. - programmed inspections or interventions of 550 food premises based upon risk; - targeting non-compliant business with effective use of appropriate enforcement tools; - continue to promote, enhance and drive improvement through the National Food Hygiene Rating System, in particular through the promotion of the scheme by consumers by harnessing the power and influence of the local media, health promotion initiatives and public events; - collaborating with forums/focus groups to target specific businesses to enable an exchange of information and gain an understanding of the obstacles some businesses face in complying with regulation;

-- using innovative approaches beyond traditional education and awareness methods to engage with businesses that are new and non compliant.; and - continue promoting the use of the Safer Workplace Better Business pack that has been designed by officers across Devon to make health and safety less of a burden in small and medium businesses.
+- draft and consult on a revision of the Statement of Licensing Policy for the Gambling Act 2005 - review the Street Trading Policy - review the Sex Establishments Licensing Policy - continue to support the Best Bar None Scheme for licensed premises to improve the evening and night time economy - implement the Low Emissions Strategy - Implement the multi agency operational plan for dealing with issues such as ticket touts, ambush marking, illegal street trading and illegal advertisement for the Rugby World Cup 2015. - actively seek new Primary Authority Partnerships across the range of legislative areas within Environmental Health and Licensing. - conduct programmed inspections or interventions of 550 food premises based upon risk; - target non-compliant business with effective use of appropriate enforcement tools; - continue to promote, enhance and drive improvement through the National Food Hygiene Rating System, in particular through the promotion of the scheme by consumers by harnessing the power and influence of the local media, health promotion initiatives and public events; - collaborating with forums/focus groups to target specific businesses to enable an exchange of information and gain an understanding of the obstacles some businesses face in complying with regulation; - use innovative approaches beyond traditional education and awareness methods to engage with businesses that are new and non compliant.; and - continue promoting the use of the Safer Workplace Better Business pack that has been designed by officers across Devon to make health and safety less of a burden in small and medium businesses.